 Mitchell Gaudet

 Mitchell Gaudet was born in New Orleans, Louisiana, received his Bachelor of Arts from Louisiana State University and his Master of Fine Arts from Tulane University.
 In 1991 he founded Studio Inferno, a glass production studio and artist space, which is currently located in Waveland Mississippi.
 Concurrently with the running of his studio he continued his personal artistic and teaching career.
 He has exhibited work both nationally and internationally and has received a Pollock-Krasner Grant, a Joan Mitchell Award, and a Mississippi Individual Artists grant.
-Mitchell recently completed a three-month residency on Governors Island, New York where he was able to continue my work dealing with gun violence in the United States
+Mitchell recently completed a three-month residency on Governors Island, New York where he was able to continue his work dealing with gun violence in the United States.

 Artist Member since 2025